Flush toilet: Washout toilet

 Washout, or Flachspüler ("shallow flush"), toilets have a flat platform with a shallow pool of water.
 They are flushed by a jet of water from the back that drives waste into the trap below.
 From there, the water flow removes it into the sewage system.
 An advantage of the design is that users will not get splashed from below.
 Taking of stool samples is also simplified.
 Washout toilets have a shallow pool of water into which waste is deposited, with a trapped drain just behind this pool.
 Waste is cleared out from this pool of water by being swept over into the trap (usually either a P-trap or an S-trap) and then beyond into a sewer by water from the flush.
 Washout pans were among the first types of ceramic toilets invented and since the early 1970s are now only found in a decreasing number of localities in Europe.
 A washout toilet is a kind of flush toilet which was once predominantly used in Germany, Austria and France.
 It was patented in Britain by George Jennings in 1852 and remained the standard toilet type in Britain throughout the 19th century.

 Examples of this type of toilet can be found in Austria, the Czech Republic, Germany, Hungary, the Netherlands, and some regions of Poland, although it is becoming less common.

 One disadvantage of this design is that it may require the more intense use of a toilet brush to remove bits of feces that may have left marks on the shelf.
 Additionally, this design presents the disadvantage of creating a strong lingering odor since the feces are not submerged in water immediately after excretion.
-Similar designs are found in some early toilets in the US, one particular brand being labeled the "Grand Niagara", as the flushing of the shelf created a waterfall effect into the drain chamber.